WintersLt/fss16ppp/code/7/README.md

   [Multiobjective Simulated Annealing: A Comparative Study to Evolutionary Algorithms](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.74.2194&rep=rep1&type=pdf) - Dongkyung Nam and Cheol Hoon Park

-  The paper discusses several approaches for dealing with multi-objective optimation in SA.
-We would like to implement a few  of these and look for the possibility of improvent in out results.
+  The paper discusses several approaches for dealing with multi-objective optimization in SA.
+We would like to implement a few  of these and look for the possibility of improvent in our results.

 - Their have been studies on different approaches for early termination.
 Some of them are quite similar to our approach.
 But still, they need to be studied to see if we did any better than